 Splitting Trustee Compensation and Shared Costs

-Running a trust costs money.
-The trustee needs to be compensated, accountants need to prepare tax returns, and sometimes legal proceedings are necessary.
-Arizona law divides many of these costs between income and principal, reflecting the fact that both current beneficiaries and remainder beneficiaries benefit from proper trust administration.
+Running trust funds costs money.
+The trustee needs compensation.
+Accountants prepare tax returns.
+Sometimes legal proceedings are necessary.
+Arizona law divides many of these costs between income and principal.
+Both current beneficiaries and remainder beneficiaries benefit from proper trust administration.

 One-half of the regular compensation of the trustee and of any person providing investment advisory or custodial services to the trustee, whether based on a percentage of income or principal, a fixed amount or an hourly charge.

-A.R.S. § 14-7425(1)The fifty-fifty split applies to regular trustee compensation and to investment advisory or custodial fees.
+A.R.S. § 14-7425(1)The fifty-fifty split applies to regular trustee compensation and investment advisory fees.
 It also covers accountings, recurring tax preparation, and judicial proceedings that involve both income and remainder interests.
-This even-handed approach prevents either side from bearing a disproportionate share of costs that serve the entire trust.
+This prevents either side from bearing too large a share of costs.

 Ordinary Expenses and Insurance

-Beyond the shared costs, income bears all ordinary expenses of day-to-day trust administration.
-This includes interest on trust debts, routine repairs to trust property, regularly recurring taxes assessed against principal, and any proceeding that primarily concerns the income interest.
+Beyond shared costs, income bears all ordinary expenses of day-to-day administration.
+This includes interest on trust debts, routine repairs, and regularly recurring taxes assessed against principal.
+Any proceeding that mainly concerns the income interest is also paid from income.

-Insurance premiums also follow a logical allocation.
-If the policy protects against loss of a principal asset or loss of income from that asset, the premiums come from income.
-The idea is that the income beneficiary has the most immediate stake in keeping income-producing assets protected and operational.
+Insurance premiums follow a logical allocation.
+If the policy protects against loss of a principal asset or loss of monthly income from that asset, the premiums come from income.
+The income beneficiary has the most immediate stake in keeping assets protected.

-These allocation rules apply as defaults.
-The trust document itself can override them with different instructions.
-But when the trust is silent on expense allocation, this statute fills the gap with a balanced framework that trustees can follow without guessing.
+These rules apply as defaults.
+The trust document can override them.
+When the trust is silent on expense allocation, this statute fills the gap with a balanced framework.